 We have all seen them above scrapes while were out hunting, but what are a licking branch and a scrape and How do you make your own mock licking branch?

 A scrape and licking branch is a place where the bucks go to mark their territory and to find out the “pecking order” of other bucks in the area.
 It also can be used as a “social media” outlet for deer where a buck leaves his scent for other bucks to know that another deer is in the area basically a “Buck Business Card”.
-Hes letting all the other bucks in the area what he’s about and where he stands in the dominance order.
+He’s letting all the other bucks in the area what he’s about and where he stands in the dominance order.
 Not a

-whole lot of people know this, but deer use scrapes all year long for communication among their herds, but becomes more active as the rut progresses.
+a whole lot of people know this, but deer use scrapes all year long for communication among their herds but becomes more active as the rut progresses.
 I’d like to first address the types of communication that deer use.
 Deer communication ranges from vocal all the way to visual.
 Vocal as in different voicing a deer makes like a grunt, bleats, and snort wheezes.

 Visual is another great way they communicate.
 If you watch deer and pay attention to their body language you can tell if a deer is calm, on the edge and if it knows someone or something is in that particular area.
-When you have other deer in the area where the deer that knows something isn’t right, it will cause the other deer to be on high alert as well.
-There is one other way they communicate and its the most used and crucial communication between the whitetail community and its scent.
-Scent is the main way of communication between the whitetail community and it plays key roles in everything from social groupings among herds, establishing dominance at scrapes, and seeking does that are rutting at that particular time.
+When you have other deer in the area where the deer knows something isn’t right, it will cause the other deer to be on high alert as well.
+There is one other way they communicate and it’s the most used and crucial communication between the whitetail community and its scent.
+The scent is the main way of communication between the whitetail community and it plays key roles in everything from social groupings among herds, establishing dominance at scrapes, and seeking does that are rutting at that particular time.

 A lot of amazing bucks have been taken off of mock scrapes and licking branches and I’m going to tell you how to create a mock scrape and licking branch scenario for a successful season.